JibbSmart/JoyShockMapper/README.md

 GYRO_TRACKBALL, GYRO_TRACK_X, GYRO_TRACK_Y: Keep last gyro input, or in just the x or y axes, respectively ; ' , . / \ [ ] + - `
-"any console command": Any console command can be run on button press, including loading a file
+"any console command": Any console command can be run on button press, including loading a file SMALL_RUMBLE, BIG_RUMBLE, Rhhhh: rumble commands.
+The 'h' are capital hex digits, such as 'R8000' or 'RFFFF'
 ```

 For example, in a game where R is 'reload' and E is 'use’, you can do the following to map □ to 'reload' and △ to 'use':